Use authentication credential secrets in Azure Machine Learning jobs

 An Azure Machine Learning workspace.
-If you don't have one, use the steps in the Quickstart: Create workspace resources article to create one.
+If you don't have one, use the steps in the Create resources to get started article to create one.

 An Azure Key Vault.
-If you used the Quickstart: Create workspace resources article to create your workspace, a key vault was created for you.
+If you used the Create resources to get started article to create your workspace, a key vault was created for you.
 You can also create a separate key vault instance using the information in the Quickstart: Create a key vault article.

 You do not have to use same key vault as the workspace.

 An Azure Machine Learning compute cluster configured to use a managed identity.
 The cluster can be configured for either a system-assigned or user-assigned managed identity.